mug-n-ai/YRoot/docs/power.md

 But these aren’t goals.
 They’re signals.

 The WHY Loop helps you translate those signals into **explicit objectives with logical conditions**.
-That changes everything — because once a goal is testable, it becomes actionable.
+That changes everything, because once a goal is testable, it becomes actionable.

 ---